This page is updated prior to all primary and general elections. The next update will take place in 2024.

 Usually, you will not be asked to show ID if your name is on the list of registered voters.
 However, you will be asked to show ID if:

-If you do not have your ID with you, you may vote a provisional ballot for the gubernatorial primary election and bring your ID to your local election board before 10 a.m. on November 16, 2022, so that your identity and eligibility can be verified in time to count your vote.
+If you do not have your ID with you, you may vote a provisional ballot for the presidential general election and bring your ID to your local election board before 10 a.m. on November 13, 2024, so that your identity and eligibility can be verified in time to count your vote.
 The acceptable forms of identification are:

 The election judges will offer a provisional ballot to a person who thinks they are an eligible voter but whose name is not listed in the voter registration database.
 Provisional ballots list the same choices as regular ballots and look the same.
 However, a provisional voter must complete the information on the provisional ballot envelope, put the ballot inside the envelope, and give it to the election judge for placement in the provisional ballot bag.
 Do not put a provisional ballot in a scanner at the polling place.

 The database shows that you requested a mail-in ballot for this election or already voted in this election.
 If you have not already voted, election officials will count your provisional ballot.
-Voting or trying to vote more than once is against the law.
+Willfully and knowingly voting, or trying to vote, more than once is against the law.
 If you do this, election officials will refer you to law enforcement agencies for further investigation.

 Someone challenged your right to vote.
 If your local board of elections determines that you are the person you say you are, your provisional ballot will count.
 You may wish to contact your local board of elections and provide ID.